-142 Take extra care at junctions.
-You should

-- watch out for cyclists, motorcyclists, powered wheelchairs/mobility scooters and pedestrians as they are not always easy to see.
-Be aware that they may not have seen or heard you if you are approaching from behind - watch out for pedestrians crossing a road into which you are turning.
-If they have started to cross they have priority, so give way - watch out for long vehicles which may be turning at a junction ahead; they may have to use the whole width of the road to make the turn
+- 149. Take extra care at junctions.
+You should - watch out for cyclists, motorcyclists and pedestrians including powered wheelchair/mobility scooter users as they are not always easy to see.
+Be aware that they may not have seen or heard you if you are approaching from behind - give way to pedestrians crossing or waiting to cross a road into which or from which you are turning.
+If they have started to cross they have priority, so give way (see Rule H2)

-- watch out for horse riders who may take a different line on the road from that which you would expect - not assume, when waiting at a junction, that a vehicle coming from the left and signalling right will actually turn.
-Wait and make sure - look all around before emerging.
+- remain behind cyclists, horse riders, horse drawn vehicles and motorcyclists at junctions even if they are waiting to turn and are positioned close to the kerb - watch out for long vehicles which may be turning at a junction ahead; they may have to use the whole width of the road to make the turn - watch out for horse riders who may take a different line on the road from that which you would expect - not assume, when waiting at a junction, that a vehicle coming from the left and signalling right will actually turn.
+Wait and make sure look all around before emerging.
 Do not cross or join a road until there is a gap large enough for you to do so safely.

-143 You MUST stop behind the line at a junction with a 'Stop' sign and a solid white line across the road.
+You MUST stop behind the line at a junction with a 'Stop' sign and a solid white line across the road.
 Wait for a safe gap in the traffic before you move off.

-144 The approach to a junction may have a 'Give Way' sign or a triangle marked on the road.
+The approach to a junction may have a 'Give Way' sign or a triangle marked on the road.
 You MUST give way to traffic on the main road when emerging from a junction with broken white lines across the road.